Dr. Faisal Shaikh

-- Exhibit professional and ethical responsibilities.
+- Exhibit inclusion and ethical responsibilities in professional practices

-- Compete for positions at the local, state, national or international levels.
+- Compete for positions at the local, state, national or international levels

 BioE alumni will:

-- Display management and leadership skills.
+- Demonstrate management and leadership skills

-- Function within diverse cultural and professional environments.
+- Function within diverse cultural and professional environments

 BioE Program Student Outcomes

-Graduates of the biomolecular engineering program, at the time of graduation, will have:
+Graduates of the Biomolecular engineering program, at the time of graduation, will have: